Updated on July 11, 2023: We’ve spruced up the article with additional examples and research related to intent-based marketing.

-Every company in the world today is creating more customer-relevant content and collecting more data than ever, trying to uncover new, previously untapped, marketing opportunities and increase demand from ideal customers.
+All companies invest in creating content and collecting data in an effort to uncover new opportunities and increase demand from existing customers.

-One of the best ways to do the latter is to make use of the intent-based marketing strategy, which allows you to leverage intent data to create content that targets people who are already interested in your solution.
+The best way to influence purchase decisions?
+Having a clear intent-based marketing strategy, which allows you to leverage intent data to create content that targets potential customers interested in your solution.

 What Is Intent Data?

 Intent data is a collection of actions (at any scale) that are used to express interest in a given offering.

 Depending on your goals, intent signals can range from specific actions (e.g. reaching out via chat) to key phrases (e.g. “schedule a demo”) used by potential customers.